EduMIPS64/edumips64/docs/en/src/examples.rst

 Code Examples
 =============
-In this chapter you'll find some sample listings that will be useful in order to understand how EduMIPS64 (version 0.5.3) works.
+In this chapter you'll find some sample listings that will be useful in order to understand how EduMIPS64 works.

 SYSCALL
 -------